iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

   with the help of Terraform Provider Iterative.
 descriptionLong: >
-  In this tutorial you'll learn how you can move a locally run machine learning experiment to a remote machine on AWS with the help of Iterative's Terraform Provider.
+  In this tutorial you'll learn how you can move a locally run machine learning experiment to a remote machine on AWS with the help of Terraform Provider Iterative.
 picture: 2022-04-26/massimiliano-latella-6ufBhNungOk-unsplash.jpg
 author: maria_khalusova
 #  todo: commentsUrl: